-We offer a variety of instructional sessions to meet your needs, ranging from a simple overview of the Library's resources to in-depth searching and critical information evaluation.
 Sessions can be tailored to a specific assignment, tool, or need.
 The Library typically hosts instructional sessions in our computer lab, but librarians can also come to you.

 The Library Instruction Calendar displays all upcoming library instruction sessions.
 If you would like to book on a date and time that is already scheduled, please submit your booking and we will contact you to discuss options.

 For more information, please contact the Coordinator of Library Instruction.